 Long term stress is really hard on the immune system.
 And I know that stress is really hard to get away from.
 Between work, family and other obligations it’s hard for me to manage my stress levels.

 I try to do a 10 minute mindful meditation during stressful times.
 Even if I don’t have 10 minutes of free time, I still try to take that break before bed.
-I’m the first to admit that I am not great at focusing on nothing, but just taking that time to sit without any distractions is a great way to reduce my feelings of stress (even if the stressors are still there).
+I’m the first to admit that I am not great at focusing on nothing, but just taking that time to sit without any distractions is a great way to reduce stress (even if the stressors are still there).

 I help my children cope with stress by using a worry box.
 Whenever they have a worry that we can’t do anything about, we write it down on a piece of paper and put it in the worry box.
 Then they can stop thinking about it, but it won’t be forgotten.
 I do this for myself too… but I call it a To Do list!